s26bell/CPP-Projects/README.md

 Email : simon.bell@uwaterloo.ca

-This repositories contains various C++ projects which were completed while taking the Fundamentals of Programming (C++) course at the University of Waterloo
+This repository contains various C++ projects which were completed while taking Fundamentals of Programming (C++) and Data Structures and Algorithms (C++) at the University of Waterloo